 Reading makes you a better thinker.
 As a leader, you’ll need a lot of general information to maintain perspective and seize opportunities.
 Reading is the most efficient way to acquire information and stay updated on the topics that are relevant to your work.
 It helps you become more analytical, aiding your judgement and problem-solving skills. ~ Medium.com

 Tip # 5: Find a Mentor

-Another great way to develop your leadership skills is to find a mentor!
-Find someone who has attained what you what to achieve in your career and see if they will be your personal mentor.
+Another great way to develop your military leadership skills is to find a mentor!
+Find someone who has attained what you what to achieve in your military career and see if they will be your personal mentor.

 A mentor is simply a trusted advisor who helps you work through your challenges and learn new skills.
 They are a sounding board for your ideas and they can also share their life and work experiences with you.

 I highly suggest you find a mentor outside of your military unit.
 That way you can speak freely and there is no conflict of interest.